movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 the starting block, and invalidate mismatched buffers before copying.
 Commit sorts ordered ranges by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries and checksum-policy changes.
+Single payloads are submitted directly; only runs combining multiple payloads need staging storage.
 It computes checksums from the stable payloads and inserts each run into packed items capped at one quarter of a metadata node.
 Checksum insertion and final-drop deletion belong to commit after handles drain;
 canceled pending allocations never acquire checksum items.
 New checksum ranges must not overlap existing ranges.